 Today I want to tell you about Sofia – the capital of Bulgaria – and all the fun and interesting things you can do there.

 You may be planning a visit there or wondering if the city deserves a couple of days of your time at all.
 You may be going there for work or you could be simply seduced by a cheap airfare giving you a chance to explore a corner of Europe which you haven’t considered before.

 Whatever your reason, here is a nicely organised list of 20 things to do in Sofia to help you plan.
 Its aim is to give you some ideas as to what to see and do while you are in the Bulgarian capital and, at the same time, to highlight some information from behind the scenes and some stories which only the locals know.
 A copious amount of photos have been included, too.
 You only need to roll over any of them for a little popup to appear with further details as to where the particular photo was taken and what it depicts.

 Now, before we start with the actual list of 20 things to see and do in Sofia, let me give you some quick facts about the Bulgarian capital.
 First, make sure that you pronounce its name right.
-The accent falls on the first syllable ‘So’, rather than the second syllable as in the human name.
+The accent falls on the first syllable ‘So’, rather than the second syllable as in the name of Sophia.

 In the past (think Thracian tribes, Roman emperors and Byzantine courtiers), the city was called Serdica (also Ulpia Serdica), Triaditza and Sredets.
 Sofia became the capital of Bulgaria in 1879 – a year after the Liberation of the country from 500 years of Turkish enslavement.